Simulating magic state cultivation with few Clifford terms: Post-selected closed Pauli webs

 To compare with the existing literature, figure \ref{fig:compare_gsj} shows the discard ratio for the $d=5$ circuit over a range of edge Pauli error rates, alongside the discard ratios reported in figure 2 of \cite{gidney2024magicstatecultivationgrowing}.
 As anticipated, our error led to slightly higher discard ratio, in line with our initial expectations.

 Overall, the numerical evidences from the past three sections indicate that, for simulations in the $\mathcal{O}(10^{-3})$ error regime, the average number of terms remains at $\approx 8$ regardless of the chosen secondary decomposition, or if we post-select upon detector values.
-We shall provide a sketch on how to perform an end-to-end simulation in the next section before the summary.